PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 | Jessica | ? | ?|

 >####Take a moment
-> Can you fill in the table above?
+> Can you fill in the table above with just rough guesses?

-My guess is that you can guess these values very accurately.
+My feeling is that you can guess these values very accurately.
 For example, you probably gave Jake a 5 for country and a 2 for PBR&B and Jessica a 1.5 for country and a 5 for PBR&B.

-So now we have estimates for how well our customers like country and PBR&B.

-Jessica comes into our store.
+So now we have estimates for how well our customers like country and PBR&B.  Jessica comes into our store.
 She hasn't rated Carie Underwood or The Weeknd and we are trying to decide which of those two we should recommend to her.
 Here are the tables we will need: